xzYue/odoo/doc/reference/module.rst

 Manifest
 ========

-The manifest file serves to both declare a python package as an Odoo module, and to specify a number of module metadata.
+The manifest file serves to both declare a python package as an Modoo module, and to specify a number of module metadata.

 It is a file called ``__openerp__.py`` and contains a single Python